Vesni/Dev-Campaign/README.md

 You can share the poll using the share button provided.

 Admin Features:
 An Admin Panel is available to reset votes or perform other administrative tasks.
-The admin must enter the correct password: Vesni@2025 to access this feature.
+The admin must enter the correct password to access this feature.

 Technology Used:
 HTML for the structure